 Gene therapy may reverse congenital hearing loss

-A gene therapy approach can reverse congenital loss of hearing caused by a genetic defect in mice, according to a preclinical study from the University of California, San Francisco.
+A gene therapy approach can reverse congenital hearing loss caused by a genetic defect in mice, according to a preclinical study from the University of California, San Francisco.
 The findings potentially present a future treatment for people who are born with a hearing loss.

 Discovery of gene brings treatment for hearing loss a step closer